 Although the posterior cerebral arteries primarily supply the occipital cerebral hemispheres they usually arise from the posterior circulation.
 The posterior cerebral arteries arise as terminal branches of the basilar artery in 70% of individuals, from one basilar and the opposite carotid in 20-25% and directly from the carotid circulation in 5-10%.
-Both PCAs receive a posterior communicating vessel from the internal carotid artery and then arch posteriorly around the cerebral peduncles to the tentorial surface of the temporal lobe, the lateral and medial surfaces of the occipital lobe and the upper brainstem.
+Both PCAs receive a posterior communicating vessel from the internal carotid artery and then arch posteriorly around the cerebral peduncles to the tentorial surface of the cerebrum.
+They supply the inferolateral and medial surfaces of the temporal lobe, the lateral and medial surfaces of the occipital lobe and the upper brainstem.
 Included in this area is the midbrain, visual cortex, cerebral peduncles, thalamus and splenium of the corpus callosum (see Figure 2.2).
 Occlusion of the PCA or any of its branches may produce a wide variety of syndromes (see Table 2.9).